 No matter what type of adoption plan you choose, you will have the opportunity to review potential couples’ adoption portfolios to find the right family.

 Open adoption means you and the adoptive family exchange all identifying information.
 Once you’ve chosen a family, you may have the option to meet them before giving birth.
 After the baby is born, you can have complete access to one another through face-to-face meetings, phone calls, texts, and letters.
-Along the way, if both parties agree, you’ll have the opportunity to be a part of the child’s life, build a relationship with the family, and even participate in life events.
+If both parties agree, you’ll have the opportunity to be a part of the child’s life, build a relationship with the family, and even participate in life events.

 In a closed adoption, your identity remains completely anonymous.
 You still choose the adoptive family, but you’ll have no interaction with them before or after the birth.
 No identifying information is given to either the birth family or the adoptive family.
 There is complete privacy.
 Only after the child is an adult can they attempt to find you.

 Very few adoptions are completely closed today, but the plan you make needs to be what is best for you and your child.
 Sometimes, the best option is to have a semi-open adoption.
-This means the communication you do have will be through a third-party adoption professional.
-You choose how much information and contact you would like to share and receive.
+This means your communication will be through a third-party adoption professional.
+You choose how much information and contact you want to share and receive.
 Any visits are also scheduled and supervised by the adoption professional.

-Should you decide to choose adoption, Mosaic PHC will connect you to local, reputable experts who have you and your baby’s best interests in mind and can help you along your adoption journey.
+If you choose adoption, Mosaic Health will connect you to local, reputable experts who have you and your baby’s best interests in mind and can help you along your adoption journey.